Under the hood: the tech behind the site.

 Quick Look

 This site is built on Drupal 10 and hosted on AWS Lightsail, with Cloudflare handling CDN and DNS for performance and reliability.
-The domain runs through Porkbun, and the codebase lives on GitHub, with GitHub Actions powering a streamlined DevOps workflow that utilizes Composer and Drush from commit to deployment.
-It’s lean, fast, and fully under my control.
+The domain runs through Porkbun, and the codebase lives on GitHub, with GitHub Actions powering a streamlined DevOps workflow.
+On merge, actions authenticate with Lightsail via SSH, rsync the updated codebase (excluding critical config and content files), and then use Composer to rebuild dependencies and Drush to run post-deploy tasks like cache clearing and DB updates.

 6